Winning is relevant only if battle was inevitable. Fighting unnecessary wars is stupid. -Sun Tzu, The Art of War

 But I digress.
 This is a story about wandering far.

-Thus came the women and their proposition of a two-week working vacation in central Colorado.
+Thus came the women and their proposition of a two-week working vacation in Salida, Colorado.
 An older couple had a vacation property in a small town that needed repainting.
 We had one week to paint and another week to enjoy Colorado, all rent-free.
 Sweat equity as it were.

 The chess set had one purpose—to keep me awake on the first leg of the journey.